Skip to content

 View Results

-While the scan is running, start exploring the findings in these sections:
+While the scan is running, you can review findings in the following sections:

-• Overview: High-level summary of the scans.
+• Overview – Provides a high-level summary of your scans.
 Overview

 Note